Kingsleymuturi/Erudite-quotes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

-#### This is a webpage that has quotes to inspiire people in their lives, Current version 2020
+#### This is a webpage that has quotes to inspire people in their lives, Current version 2020
 </table>
 </tr>
 </td>